Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Biotin is part of the vitamin B family (vitamin H) found in water-soluble vitamins.
 The body needs the vitamin to convert nutrients into energy.

 Furthermore, it is vital for healthy nails, skin, and hair.
-If your body is not getting enough of the vitamin, you can likely get a red, scaly rash or hair loss.
+If your body is not getting enough of the vitamin, you may experience a red, scaly rash or hair loss.

-On the other hand, vitamin deficiency is rare as most vitamins are obtained through diet.
+On the other hand, vitamin deficiency is rare, as most vitamins are obtained through a balanced diet.
 However, people are increasing their intake of biotin.

-According to scientists, keratin is the primary protein that keeps hair, nails, and skin healthy, and biotin helps improve the keratin structure in the body.
+According to scientists, keratin is the primary protein that keeps hair, nails, and skin healthy, and biotin helps improve the structure of keratin in the body.

 However, they are unsure about biotin’s role in your skin and hair care.
 The deficiency is rare.
-The FDA does not offer an RDA (recommended dietary allowance.)
-Furthermore, the FDA calculates it on your sex, overall health, and age.
+The FDA does not provide an RDA (Recommended Dietary Allowance).
+Furthermore, the FDA calculates it based on your sex, overall health, and age.

-Anyone aged ten and above should get 30 – 100 mcg daily.
+Anyone aged ten and above should take 30–100 mcg daily.
 Pregnant or breastfeeding women need a higher level of the vitamin.

 Therefore, it is essential to talk to your doctor.
 So, what foods can you eat that are rich in biotin: